“You have to fail often in order to succeed sooner. “

 1) Process: Understand the market/ client/ technology and constraints (internal & External SWOT analysis, PESTLE analysis and PRIMO-F analysis).
 Observe real people in real situations.
 Visualize new-to-the-world concepts and ultimate customers.
 Evaluate and refine prototypes.
 Implement new concept for commercialization.
 Prototyping facilitates learning about the product, service or process.
 Prototype multiple ideas on a small scale to demonstrate, build on something you can see, feel, and experience.
 The purpose of market research is to engage end users and to immerse yourself in the associated product environment.

 2) Organization: It lies on an organization with a flat structure focused on learning.
 No type-casting allowed.
-Your culture needs to rust in team members where it is vital and central to this methodology.
+Your culture needs to trust in team members where it is vital and central to this methodology.
 Don’t always listen to the “boss.”
 Do the contrary!

 4) Leadership: The team leader only facilitates, they are not the expert.
-Their role is solely to coach the process, but not involved in ideas.
+Their role is sole to coach the process, but not involved in ideas.
 This allows freedom.
 This process is consistent.
 A strong leader needs access to ideas (creativity) and the ability to deliver results (risk taking).
 Creativity is the ability to produce (unconventional) ideas and when we are facing difficult challenges, we need new ideas most.

 Strategic thinking is defined as the generation and application of business insights on a continual basis to achieve competitive advantage.
 It is different from strategic planning.
 We can define strategic planning as the channeling of insights into an action plan to achieve goals and objectives.
-Strategic thinking consists of 3 disciplines: acumen (which helps you generate key business insights), allocation (which focuses resources through trade-offs), and action (which requires executing strategy to achieve goals).
+Strategic thinking consists of 3 disciplines: acumen (which helps you generate key business insights), allocation (which focuses resources through trade-offs), and action (which requires executing a strategy to achieve goals).

-The IDEO Process can be broken down into 5 steps: understand and observe, synthesize, visualize, prototype, and implement,.
-The scope of the project needs to be defined first when researching entering into a new market.
+The IDEO Process can be broken down into 5 steps: understand and observe, synthesize, visualize, prototype, and implement, The scope of the project needs to be defined first when researching entering into a new market.
 Learn first-hand about people and contexts of use for the project.
 Translating research insights into opportunities for design are key.
 By creating visible and tangible experiences, you can improve design ideas by making them physical, so users can interact with them.

 Step 1: Understand and Observe

 Understand the market, the client, the technology, and the perceived constraints on the problem.
-Observe real people in real-life situations to find out what makes them tick, what confuse them, likes and dislikes, and latent needs not addressed by current products or services.
+Observe real people in real-life situations find out what makes them tick, what confused them, likes and dislikes, and latent needs not addressed by current products or services.
 Go to the source; not the “experts” inside an organization.
 Inspiration comes from observation.
 Start with a “what do you know” session.
 Do an intense “state of the art” review.
 Seeing and hearing things with your own eyes and ears is a critical first step in improving or creating a breakthrough product or service.
 Focused observations of people are key.
 New ideas come from seeing, smelling, and hearing-being there.
 Good, insightful observation combines careful watching with occasional well-chosen “why” questions to get at the underlying psychology of a person’s interactions with products and services.
 (Do not use focus groups).
 Often the most interesting insights come from the gap between what is said and what actually happens.
 Observe people who break the rules rather than follow directions perfectly.

 Step 2: Synthesize